canarieids/Zeek-Ubuntu-22.04/README.md

 af_packet_fanout_id=5
 ```

-Once you have completed you configuration, save your file.
+(Zeek) Once you have completed you configuration, save your file.
 Re-Deploy Zeek
 ```
 zeekctl deploy